sandstormports/gitlabhq/doc/ci/examples/php.md

 ### Test against different PHP versions in Shell builds

 The [phpenv][] project allows you to easily manage different versions of PHP each with its own config.
-This is specially usefull when testing PHP projects with the Shell executor.
+This is especially useful when testing PHP projects with the Shell executor.

 You will have to install it on your build machine under the `gitlab-runner`